syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endhighlight %}

 {% highlight UWP %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight Xamarin %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}
 {% endtabs %}

-## Excel with Chart to PDF
+## Excel with chart to PDF

-To preserve the charts during Excel To PDF conversion, you should initialize the ChartToImageConverter of **IApplication** interface, otherwise the charts present in worksheet will get skipped.
-The following code illustrate how to convert an Excel with chart to PDF document.
+To preserve the charts during Excel To PDF conversion, initialize the ChartToImageConverter of **IApplication** interface otherwise the charts present in worksheet gets skipped.
+The following code illustrates how to convert an Excel with chart to PDF document.

 {% tabs %}
 {% highlight c# %}